mrkaland95/inf226-oblig2/README.md

 pip install flask
 pip install wtforms

-Currently working on: Login

-1. [ ] TODO 1.
-Add a way to register an user.
 2. [ ] TODO 2.
 Add a way to logout a user.
 3. [ ] TODO 3.
 Implement the instant mesaging system.
 4. [ ] TODO 4. if i have the time, set up a setup.py script for packages.